vegaprotocol/documentation/docs/node-operators/how-to/solve-frequent-issues.md

 1. List all of the local snapshots on your node: `vega tools snapshot --home <vega_home>`
 2. Get the snapshot height for snapshot before the protocol upgrade
-3. If you are using Vegavisor, make sure, directories for new release exists in the `<vegavisor-home>`
+3. If you are using Visor, make sure that directories for a new release exist in the `<vegavisor-home>`
 3. Rollback a single tendermint block: `vega tm rollback --home <tendermint_home>`
 4. Start the previous binary version with additional flag `--snapshot.load-from-block-height=<selected-snapshot-height>`, e.g.: `./vega start --snapshot.load-from-block-height=7885400 --home <vega-home> --tendermint-home <tendermint-home`.
-If you are using the vegavisor, you need to add the above flag to the `run-config.toml`(e.g: `<vegavisor-home>/v0.71.6/run-config.toml`).
+If you are using Visor, you need to add the above flag to the `run-config.toml`(e.g: `<vegavisor-home>/v0.71.6/run-config.toml`).
 5. Wait for upgrade.
-New node may start automatically if you are using visor, but it is not guaranteed.
+New node may start automatically if you are using Visor, but it is not guaranteed.
 6. Remove the previously added flag (`--snapshot.load-from-block-height`).
-7. If your node did not restarted automatically.
+7. If your node did not restart automatically:
    a.
-For Vegavisor: Stop the vegavisor, link correct version to `<vegavisor-home>/current`, and restart your node, start vegavisor
+For Visor: Stop Visor, link correct version to `<vegavisor-home>/current`, and restart your node, and start Visor
    b.
-For non-visor setup: Stop the node, start the node with new binary.
+For non-Visor setup: Stop the node, start the node with new binary